-- A. Access the Router's web interface by going to http://192.168.1.1 or the IP address of the Router.
-Enter the default password admin, and click the Password tab. - B. Enter a different password in the Router Password field, and enter the same password in the second field to confirm the password. - C. Click the Apply and Continue buttons.
+- A. Open the Router's Web-based Utility, as shown in "Chapter 6: The Cable/DSL VPN Router's Web-based Utility".
+Enter the default password admin. and click the Password tab. - B. Enter a different password in the Web-based Utility's Password field, and enter the same password in the second field to confirm the password. - C. Click the Apply and Continue buttons.